-Please refer to the following steps to install the CPU.
+Please refer to the steps below to install the CPU.

-Please turn off the power and unplug the power cord before installing the CPU.
-Pull the lever slightly sideways away from the socket to unlock the lever, and then raise the lever up to a full 90 degree angle.
+1. Please turn off the power and unplug the power cord before installing the CPU.
+Pull the lever up and away from the socket until it is at a 90 degree angle to the mainboard.

-Look for the gold arrow.
-The gold arrow should point towards the lever pivot.
-The CPU can only fit in the correct orientation and requires no exces sive force.
+2. Look for the gold arrow on the CPU.
+The gold arrow should point away from the lever pivot.
+The CPU can only sit properly in the socket in the correct orientation.

-If the CPU is correctly installed, the pins should be completely embedded into the socket allowing for no gaps inbetween CPU and socket.
-Please note that any violation of the correct installation procedures may cause permanent damage to your motherboard.
+3. If the CPU is correctly seated, the pins should be completely embedded in the socket and can not be seen.
+(Please note that any deviation from the correct installation procedures may cause permanent damage to your mainboard.)